corlukantonio/pywochat/README.md

 ### And finally, run it!

-Navigate to the pywochat, and start the web application by typing:
+Navigate to the pywochat, and start the web application by typing the following.

 ```
 $ python app.py